pekkaran/violet/README.md

 ```

 The converted datasets are saved under `data/benchmark/`.
 Note that about 10 GB of space is required for converting all the EuRoC datasets.

+To implement conversion for other datasets, please examine format of the converted EuRoC datasets.

 ## Running the VIO